 Saint Martin's University measures its classes in semester credits.
-The academic year on the Lacey campus, the College of Education programs at Centralia College, and specific Extended Learning Programs is divided into two semesters of 16 weeks each.
-Two six-week summer terms also are offered, as are eight and twelve-week terms, depending on the program.
-Refund procedures and calculations will vary by campus and by the term in which the student is enrolled.
-GoArmyEd students will follow the 8-week tuition refund policy regardless of where they are enrolled.
+Most programs on the Lacey campus, the College of Education programs at Centralia College, and specific Extended Learning Division programs are divided into two semesters of 16 weeks each.
+Some programs offer two eight-week sessions per semester.
+Two six-week summer sessions also are offered on the Lacey campus, as are eight and twelve-week sessions, depending on the program.
+Refund procedures and calculations will vary by campus and by the semester and session in which the student is enrolled.
+GoArmyEd students will follow the eight-week tuition refund policy regardless of where they are enrolled.